shankarapailoor/moonshine/README.md

 ## Requirements

 ### Go
 MoonShine is mostly written in Go so the first step is to setup Go.
-You can either follow the below instructions to install or follow the [Official Go Installation Guide](https://golang.org/doc/install) .
+You can either follow the below instructions or follow the [Official Go Installation Guide](https://golang.org/doc/install) .

 ```bash
 $ wget https://dl.google.com/go/go1.10.3.linux-amd64.tar.gz